Disclaimer: You all know how this works. I'm not J.K. Rowling, yada yada yada, none of the characters are mine. I make no money doing this.

 Harry continued to press on the bruise again and again, willing himself to feel something, desperate for anything.
 He knew he would be alright eventually.
+He had to believe he would.
 He was alive, barely, but still it was something.
-And it was enough for the moment.
+And it would have to be enough for the moment.

 Harry risked closing his eyes and for the first time in weeks he saw something that didn't make him nauseous with grief.
 His mother's smile, it was the smile that gave him the courage to get him to where he was now.

 "Do not pity the dead Harry.
 Pity the living, and, above all, those who live without love."

 Dumbledore's word followed, ringing clearly in Harry's head as if the old Headmaster had just said them out loud, and that was all it took to bring Harry to his feet.